ozil110/GetSignInfo/README.md

 # GetSignInfo
-get datasign from pe data
+get datasign from pe data by openssl

 ## tools
 vs2013